ronaldstoner/nostr-spam-detection/README.md

 This is a very early proof of concept.
 Just because your pubkey shows up in the list does NOT mean you are a spammer.
 The script will iterate and introduce more accuracy over time.

 # Donations
-If you find this script useful or decide to use any of it's methods feel free to donate any spare sats you may have.
+If you find this script useful or decide to use it in production feel free to donate any spare sats you may have.
 This goes a long way to fueling the caffeine needed for late night development.

 ⚡Alby: stoner@getalby.com